-The law recognizes deliberate slander which is a lie with the intent to harm another person.
+The law recognizes deliberate slander, which is a lie with the intent to harm another person.
 You, as the critic, can say what you believe to be true.
-For example, there are many who still believe that Casey Anthony is guilty in the death of her daughter even though she is innocent in the eyes of the law.
+For example, many still think that Casey Anthony is guilty of her daughter’s death even though she is innocent in the eyes of the law.
 Many talking heads have stated their beliefs on this matter.
-However, they cannot not say that Casey Anthony has murdered other people since no such evidence has been found or discussed.
+However, they can not say that Casey Anthony has murdered other people since no such evidence has been found or discussed.

 Does the person or organization vie for attention in the media or community?

-When a person opens themselves up to public recognition and/or declares themselves to be a role model, they are open for critique.
-How many politicians, espousing "family values" have been caught in embarrassing situations which appear to contradict their belief system?
+When people open themselves up to public recognition and/or declare themselves to be role models, they are open to critique.
+How many politicians espousing “family values” have been caught in embarrassing situations which appear to contradict their belief system?
 How many pastors have done the same thing?

-Even more importantly, many of today's Christian leaders and pastors often hold themselves us to be examples for the Christian and secular community.
+Even more importantly, many of today’s Christian leaders and pastors often hold themselves up as examples for the Christian and secular communities.
 As I often say, they jump up and down, wanting to be recognized so that people will come to their church.
-They are handing out an invitation to the world to look at them, quite closely.
-When they do so, they should expect that their lives will come under the microscope.
+They are handing out an invitation to the world to look at them quite closely.
+They should expect their lives to come under the microscope when they do so.

 They cannot tell others to sacrifice and still hold onto their houses and private jet rides.
 They cannot condemn Jerry Sandusky and expect a pass on a poorly handled pedophile situation in their friend’s church.

-One church leader put out a stupid tweet in which he declared that God caused a destructive hurricane because the USA was looking at ratifying gay marriage.
-Then he, and his friends, got bent out of shape when people disagreed with his apparent understanding of the Almighty.
+One church leader put out a stupid tweet declaring that God caused a destructive hurricane because the USA was looking at ratifying gay marriage.
+Then he, along with his friends, got bent out of shape when people disagreed with his clear understanding of the Almighty.
 It was his fault.
-He went public, he gets to be criticized in the public.
-If you can't take the heat of being under a microscope, then don't run for Congress and don't be a pastor.
+He went public.
+He gets to be criticized by the public.
+If you can’t take the heat of being under a microscope, then don’t run for Congress and don’t be a pastor.
 It is part of the territory.
-To claim that discussing a stupid tweet is gossip, is ridiculous.
+To claim that discussing a stupid tweet is gossip is ridiculous.